 Sitelink extensions help get people to the right place on your website.
 For example, if you run a restaurant, your sitelinks might include links with the following display text: Hours, Menu, Delivery.
 Learn more about dynamic sitelink extensions.

 Structured snippets include additional descriptive text that helps people get a better sense of the range of products and services that your business has to offer.
 Learn more about dynamic structured snippet extensions.

 Services: Tech Support, E-Waste Recycling, Computer Repair, Coding Class...

-Location extensions can help people find your locations by showing your ads with your address, a map to your location or the distance to your business.
-People can then click or tap your extension to get further details about your location on your location page, which includes the most relevant business information all in one place.
-Location extensions may also include a phone number or call button so that users can easily call your business.
-Learn more about location extensions.
+Location extensions can help people find your physical business locations by showing your ads with your address, directions to your location or the distance to your business.
+Similarly, affiliate location extensions can help shoppers find retailers that sell your products (e.g. if you're an electronics manufacturer who partners with retailers to sell TVs and other devices).
+People can click or tap these extensions to get further details about locations relevant to your business.
+Location extensions and affiliate extensions may also include a phone number or call button so users can easily call your business locations or those of your retailers.
+Learn more about location extensions and affiliate location extensions.

 Seller ratings extensions

 Seller ratings show a combination of information and reviews next to your ads, letting people know which advertisers are highly rated for quality service.
 Learn more about seller ratings extensions.

 Dynamic callouts help people decide whether to visit your site by showing relevant information about the products and services offered on your site.
 If an advertiser’s landing page mentions potentially useful information, such as '25 years of experience', 'Book online' and 'Certified technicians', that information could automatically show with the ad text as a dynamic callout.
 Learn more about dynamic callout extensions.